leobudima/elogii-blog/content/using-delivery-management-software-in-construction.md

 ## Benefits of Using Delivery Management Software in Construction

-There are a surprising number of benefits of delivery management software.

 Without any surprise, delivery management software is the future of delivery.

 It unites all the different aspects of delivery logistics and puts it under the same roof.

-Its uses are vast which is possible because of cloud computing.
+Its uses are vast which is possible because of [**cloud computing**](https://www.gartner.com/en/information-technology/glossary/cloud-computing).

 These uses are also available to almost any company despite its size.

 There is no such thing as one size fits all.

-But DMS is also adaptable and customizable to fit all needs.
+But its is also adaptable and customizable to fit all needs.

+So it benefits your company in more ways than one:

 ### #1 Lower Operational Costs